nnellans/bicep-guide/README.md

 ## Functions

 Bicep has a large assortment of functions that can be used in your template.
 Check out the [officials docs](https://docs.microsoft.com/en-us/azure/azure-resource-manager/bicep/bicep-functions) for more information about all of the available Functions and their instructions.

+### `deployer()` Function
+- Use the deployer function to capture information about the account being used for the deployment
+- `deployer().tenantId` is available starting with Bicep v0.32.4
+- `deployer().objectId` is available starting with Bicep v0.32.4
+- `deployer().userPrincipalName` is available starting with Bicep v0.36.1

 ### User-defined Functions
 - Support for User-defined Functions requires Bicep v0.26.54 or later